KGB33/homelab/docs/src/nixos/README.md

 The `nixos/` directory contains the system definitions for all of my NixOS servers.

-Eventually, the end goal is to have auto reconciling NixOS-based machines;
-think ArgoCD for system configuration.

 This will (or maybe has already) replace Proxmox.
 However, Talos' configuration is already declarative, eventually I'll build out a Nix (or some other fancy config language - `CUE`? `Dhall`? `pkl`? `Nickel`?) module to generate the config.